sergei-mironov/litrepl/docs/installation.md

 ### Notes

+#### Optional Socat tool

 The Nix-powered installation methods install the Socat tool automatically.
-For other installation methods, use your system pacakge manager to install it.
+For other installation methods, use your system package manager to install it.
 For example, Ubuntu users might run `sudo apt-get install socat`.

+#### Python interpreters

 The Python interpreter is usually installed by default, along with the `pip` installer.
 To install `ipython`, you can use `pip install ipython`.

+#### Aicli interpreter

+A GNU Readline-based application for interacting with chat-oriented AI models, which Litrep supports as the interpret for `ai` code sections.

-For the [aicli](https://github.com/sergei-mironov/aicli) interpreter, you can run `pip install sm_aicli`, or refer to the project page for additional installation methods.
+For the details, please check the [aicli](https://github.com/sergei-mironov/aicli) project page.
+Typically, you can install it with `pip install sm_aicli`.